Bordered manifolds with torus boundary and the link surgery formula: Introduction

 \subsection{Dual knots}

 As a special case, our techniques recover the dual knot formula of Eftekhary \cite{EftekharyDuals} and Hedden--Levine \cite{HeddenLevineSurgery} by taking a connected sum with the Hopf link.
-We recall that they computed the knot Floer complex of the dual knot $\mu\subset S_\lambda^3(K)$ in terms of the knot Floer homology $\CFK^\infty(K)$.
+We recall that they computed the knot Floer complex of the dual knot $\mu\subset S_\lambda^3(K)$ in terms of the knot Floer complex $\CFK^\infty(K)$.
 Note that the dual knot $\mu\subset S^3_\lambda(K)$ may be obtained by taking the connected sum of $K$ with a Hopf link, and then performing $\lambda$-framed surgery on $K$.

 In our present paper case, taking the connected sum of $K$ with a Hopf link and performing $\lambda$-framed surgery corresponds to taking the tensor product of $\cX_{\lambda}(K)^{\cK}$ with the Hopf link surgery complex, viewed as a $DA$-bimodule ${}_{\cK} \cH_{\Lambda}^{\cK}$.
 Using homological perturbation theory we describe a smaller model, which we denote by ${}_{\cK}\cZ_{\Lambda}^{\cK}$.
 Taking the box tensor product with this minimal model and then restricting to idempotent $\ve{I}_0$ recovers the model of Eftekhary and Hedden--Levine (modulo differing notational conventions).
+We sketch the equivalence of our model of the dual knot complex with the Eftekhary and Hedden--Levine model in Section~\ref{sec:comparison-EHL}.

 Our analysis of the Hopf link complex builds off of joint work of the author with Hendricks, Hom and Stoffregen in \cite{HHSZDuals}, where an extension of the dual knot formula is proven for Hendricks and Manolescu's involutive knot Floer homology \cite{HMInvolutive}.